GlacioHack/xdem-demo/README.md

 **Description of the notebooks**
 The folder `notebooks` contains 3 notebooks:
 - `intro_geoutils_demo.ipynb` showcases the basic functionalities of geoutils and xdem, using sample data that comes with the code (the data is already downloaded on your computer).
-The solutions are provided in `intro_geoutils_demo_solutions.ipynb`.
-- `intro_geoutils_exercise.ipnb` is another example similar to `intro_geoutils_demo.ipynb` with a different dataset to let you get experience with geoutils/xdem.
+- `intro_geoutils_exercise.ipynb` is another example similar to `intro_geoutils_demo.ipynb` with a different dataset to let you get experience with geoutils/xdem.
+The solutions are provided in `intro_geoutils_solutions.ipynb`.
-- `mass_balance_mera.ipynb` is an example on how to coregister two DEMs and a calculate a glacier geodetic mass balance using xdem.
-The solutions to the final exercise are provided in `mass_balance_mera_solutions.ipynb`.
+- `mass_balance_mera_extended.ipynb` is an example on how to coregister two DEMs and a calculate a glacier geodetic mass balance using xdem.